What is a Dental Crown?

 Dental crowns can also be used for cosmetic reasons, such as to cover an uneven or discoloured tooth, improving the overall appearance of your smile.

 Crowns are quite strong as they are often made of porcelain, a material that protects and strengthens the remaining tooth structure.

 The Crown Procedure

-To place a dental crown generally requires at least two appointments at your dental office.
-Once your dentist determines you need a crown, here's what you can expect at each appointment.
+Placing a dental crown usually requires at least two appointments.
+If your dentist decides that you need a crown, here's what you can expect at each appointment.